-If your toddler holds her breath until she passes out, you know how scary these episodes can be.
-Dr. Barton D. Schmitt explains this condition in more detail.
+If your toddler holds their breath until they pass out, you know how scary these episodes can be.
+Barton D. Schmitt, MD, explains this condition in more detail.

-A breath-holding spell is when your child holds his breath until he passes out.
-Breath-holding spells begin between the ages of six months and two years.
-They can be triggered by frustration, a fall or something frightening.
+A breath-holding spell is when your child holds their breath until they pass out.
+Breath-holding spells begin between the ages of 6 months and 2 years.
+They can be triggered by frustration, a fall or a frightening experience.
 During a breath-holding spell:

 These spells are harmless and always stop by themselves.
 Time the length of a few episodes — using a watch with a second hand — so you can get a better understanding of how long they actually last.
 Children normally have these spells a few times per month.

-An abnormal reflex allows five percent of children to hold their breath long enough to pass out; it is not deliberate.
+An abnormal reflex allows 5% of children to hold their breath long enough to pass out; it is not deliberate.
 Holding their breath when frustrated and becoming bluish without passing out is such a common reaction in young infants that it is considered normal.

-Children typically outgrow breath-holding spells by the time they are four or five years old.
-Breath-holding spells are not dangerous, and don’t lead to epilepsy or brain damage.
+Children typically outgrow breath-holding spells by the time they are 4 or 5 years old.
+Breath-holding spells are not dangerous and don’t lead to epilepsy or brain damage.

-During an attack, do not hold your child upright.
-Instead, she should lie flat.
-This position will increase blood flow to her brain and may prevent muscle jerking.
-Put a cold, wet washcloth on your child’s forehead until she starts breathing again.
-Also, be sure not to put anything in your child’s mouth because it could make her choke or vomit.
+During a spell, do not hold your child upright.
+Instead, they should lie flat.
+This position will increase blood flow to their brain and may prevent muscle jerking.
+Put a cold, wet washcloth on your child’s forehead until they start breathing again.
+Also, be sure not to put anything in your child’s mouth because it could make them choke or vomit.

 The main injury risk during a breath-holding spell is a head injury.
-If your child starts to have an attack while standing near a hard surface, go to him quickly and help lower him to the floor.
+If your child starts to have an attack while standing near a hard surface, go to them quickly and help lower them to the floor.

 Give your child a hug and return to your normal routine.
 If you’re frightened, don’t let your child know it.
 Act relaxed and the two of you will be just fine.